Cover Image for Fedora 40 Post Installation Steps

 Update system

-The first thing to do after installing every Linux distro is to update your system.
+After installing every Linux distro, the first thing is to update your system.

 Mask systemd-oomd